Small – Underarm 96cm. Length 60.5cm.

 This kit includes a colour-printed pattern card with full instructions in all sizes and all the yarn required to make Malin in your chosen size.
 The size range, from small to XXL, covers the adult range for men and women.
 This design is an intermediate project for knitters who have mastered making cables.

-Malin is available in a choice of four colours of Bainin yarn, it is shown here in Suilven.
+Malin is available in a choice of three colours of Bainin yarn, it is shown here in Suilven.

 I grew up with the sound of the shipping forecast as an echo of the sea itself: a litany of names paced like waves landing on the shore.
 The names to hush-up and listen for were Malin… Hebrides… Minches.
 These sea areas are the Hebridean fishing grounds and gale warnings were something we all paid close attention to.